benbalter/WP-Resume/readme.txt

 3. Resume menu in wp-admin sidebar

 == Changelog ==

+= 2.0.4 =
+* Added option to automatically hide page titles on resume pages (via .hide-title class)
+* If URL rewriting is enabled position, organization, and section titles now appear as links
+* URL Rewriting now properly works for sections and organizations, if enabled
+* Added .resume CSS class to posts with resume shortcodes
+* Created functions to help pull and format author's information into custom resume templates
+* Added additional API hooks for developers to customize the plugin's functionality
+* Added donate link to plugin page

 = 2.0.3 =
 * Added Edit Resume button to the admin bar for logged in users